EXPAT YEARS: 10 things we learned our first year as expats (Year 1 Part 3)

 - Celebrate everything!

 When I moved to Istanbul, Turkey as a single gal, it was also the first time I moved outside of the U.S.A.
 I found that celebrating the little accomplishments helped me see growth.
 I would celebrate the number of months living in a city of 20 million people much like newlyweds celebrate each month of marriage until their first anniversary.
 Make a list of things you will have to learn, and check them off as you learn them.
 Or write down things you have learned since moving such as buying furniture, refilling your transportation card, or have the air conditioner fixed.Celebrate everything!...
-Make a list of things you will have to learn, and check them off as you… Click To Tweet
+Make a list of things you will have to learn, and check them off as you learn them.
+Click To Tweet

 - Take a break.